cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 Listing available platforms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are working on an institutional network platforms may already have been configured for you.
+If you are working on an institutional network, platforms may already have been configured for you.

 To see a list of available platforms::